Skip to main content

 “I will turn fourteen soon.”
 She spoke softly, unsure.
 “Can you help me find my mother?”

-“I can try dear.
+“I can try, dear.
 Unfortunately, I also don’t know where she is.
 Neither would the Yuvaraja nor the King tell me.”
 Rajkumari Priyambada’s face fell at her words.
 “But don't worry.
 I have spies all over the place.
 The moment I find her, I will write to her myself.”
 Rajkumari Priyambada looked up at her face with a hint of suspicion in her eyes.
 Was she playing some sort of game?

 “I know the circumstances are not very favourable.
-But I reassure you things will be fine if you cooperate.”Rajkumari Priyambada observed her choice of words.
-She was either too naive or too diplomatic but either way admirable.
-“Tell me were you mistreated, my child?”
-She had no heart to tell the queen how he had manhandled her so Rajkumari Priyambada shook her head slightly.
+But I reassure you, things will be fine if you cooperate.”Rajkumari Priyambada observed her choice of words.
+She was either too naive or too diplomatic, but either way, admirable.
+“Tell me, were you mistreated, my child?”
+She had no heart to tell the queen how he had manhandled her, so Rajkumari Priyambada shook her head slightly.

-“Tell me, Rajkumari, what you want to make you feel better or perhaps more comfortable around here.
+“Tell me, Rajkumari, what do you want to make you feel better or perhaps more comfortable around here.
 Anything and I…” Rajkumari Priyambada stared at her face as though she was trying to get into the queen’s thoughts.
 “My dagger.”
 She said as though she had thought of the answer even before she was asked.
-“You say I am a royal being respected here and I am sure you are aware of how all royal women carry weapons for self-protection.
+“You say I am a royal being respected here, and I am sure you are aware of how all royal women carry weapons for self-protection.
 However, mine was snatched in captivity and has not been returned yet.
-I am a stranger in this place and land and I feel vulnerable without it.”
+I am a stranger in this place and land, and I feel vulnerable without it.”
 Rajkumari Priyambada stopped to sigh and observe the queen.
-Maharani Trinayani Devi frowned a little, lost in thoughts and then clapped her hand thrice.
+Maharani Trinayani Devi frowned a little, lost in thought and then clapped her hands thrice.
 A man appearing to be a messenger arrived and bowed as she said in a firm voice of authority.
 “Ask the Yuvaraja to return the Rajkumari of Neelambargarh’s dagger to her immediately.
 It is my order and concern for her safety.”
 The man bowed and left.
 Rajkumari Priyambada appeared pleased.
-Perhaps it was the gesture she needed to trust the Maharani of Suryapali and Maharani Trinayani Devi knew that.
+Perhaps it was the gesture she needed to trust the Maharani of Suryapali, and Maharani Trinayani Devi knew that.

 Maharani Trinayani Devi offered her some freshly cut fruits and smiled, “Is there anything else you need in your chambers?
-Are the clothes and jewellery adequate or I should send for some more?”
+Are the clothes and jewellery adequate, or should I send for some more?”
 Rajkumari Priyambada suddenly felt alarmed.
 She was right.
 The queen was trying to win her trust and manipulate her with worldly pleasures.
-Pushing away the plate of fruits she said firmly, “I don’t want anything, I just want to be free and I want to see my family.”
+Pushing away the plate of fruits, she said firmly, “I don’t want anything, I just want to be free, and I want to see my family.”
 Rajkumari Priyambada surprised the Maharani as she stood up, teary, and Trinayani looked up at her pale face “I want nothing else to do with any of you.
 Please let me go.”

 “My child.
 Your mother signed a treaty…” Maharani Trinayani Devi stood up too.

 “NO NO NO!”Rajkumari Priyambada shook her head and stepped back.
-Gulabi Bai was alert enough to grab her hand before she flung the vase as two maids walked up to hold her back as she resisted them.
+Gulabi Bai was alert enough to grab her hand before she flung the vase, as two maids walked up to hold her back as she resisted them.

 “Let her go, Gulabi Bai!” ordered the Maharani, “How dare you touch her like that?”

-“I am like her mother, she will not hurt me.
+“I am like her mother; she will not hurt me.
 Can’t you see, she is in pain!”Maharani Trinayani Devi snapped as Rajkumari Priyambada stared at her dumbfounded.
 Gulabi Bai again murmured an apology.

 “I don’t believe a word any of you say.”
 Rajkumari Priyambada shook her head again “I will never give in to your commands.
 I will find my family someday.”
 She turned and ran across the corridor back to her chambers.